 - Let cool completely in the pan before transferring it to the serving plate.
 I like to wrap it in plastic and put it in the fridge for a few hours or until the next day.

-You can flavor it any way you want, make sure to read the options in the post above.
+You can use different flavorings (citrus, liquors, extracts), make sure to read the options in the post.

 Have the egg whites at room t°, that is the way to maximize the volume when they are beaten.